 Really?
 Can I Learn Tai Chi Online?

 There are a lot of opinions as to whether tai chi can or cannot be learned online using videos or with books.
-Let’s put this argument to rest and then talk about how to choose resources to learn tai chi chuan at home.
+Let’s put this argument to rest and then talk about how to learn tai chi chuan at home with the appropriate resources.

 Opinion #1: You need a good teacher to be able to learn tai chi.